 Will he change the central bank policy globally?

 If he does change economic policy radically the big question is if other central banks will follow suit.
 In Europe and Japan, we have had the same strategy now since 2008, austerity and cheap money from banks to stimulate lending, growth and inflation.
 In reality, the low-interest rate strategy has been a total failure, little sign of growth in Europe and none in Japan.
 Will Mario Draghi change course in the face of a spending spree in the U.S. and lift the monetary shackles in Europe?
 France and Italy would love that!
 On the other hand, think what would happen to the Euro/Dollar exchange rate if he doesn’t!
 I think we have the possibility of some major economic policy shifts in 2017.

 Where is the oil price heading?

 The last big macroeconomic trend driver is the oil price.
 Remember when oil was below $30 a barrel last February, the Dow was 15% lower than it is now.
 Here is the thing about the oil price.
-If we expect oil to recover above $60, oil producing countries survive and the smaller oil companies survive too.
+If we expect oil to recover above $60, oil-producing countries survive, and the smaller oil companies survive too.
 Most of these players have a breakeven price in the mid-fifties.
 Their banks will be supportive as the losses being incurred now will be seen as only temporary.
-Now picture oil down at $30 and it is a totally different story, companies and countries may go bust and that is a scary scenario for banking.
-So regardless of anything Trump decides the market could be stumped by a falling oil price.
+Now picture oil down at $30, and it is a totally different story, companies and countries may go bust, and that is a scary scenario for banking.
+So regardless of anything Trump decides a falling oil price could stump the market.

 I hope to see you at one of the events before Christmas.